 - Utility mats:

-- These mats are used in laundry rooms and serve as a padding between washer/dryer and floor.
+- These mats are used in laundry rooms and serve as padding between the washer/dryer and the floor.

 - Other mats such as yoga mats, sports mats, fitness equipment mats, boat deck mats, industrial floor mats, comfort mats, etc. are available depending on the usage and manufacturer.

 Other features are Anti-slip/skid, damp proof, interlocking mats, washable, etc.

 PVC and plasticizers in rubber flooring do not meet sustainability criteria.
 PVC-free and halogen-free rubber flooring will not emit dioxins or furans in the event of a fire.

 Natural rubber products contain latex, which is not completely hypoallergenic.